sonyawong/dialogue-kt/README.md

 ```

 ## Prepare Dialogues for KT (Run Annotation with OpenAI)
+This step is not necessary to reproduce our results because we release the annotated datasets, but is here for reference.

-Dialogue KT requires each dialogue turn to be annotated with correctness and KC labels.
-We automated this process with LLM prompting via the OpenAI API.
+Dialogue KT requires each dialogue turn to be annotated with correctness and knowledge component (KC) labels.
+We automate this process with LLM prompting via the OpenAI API.
 You can run the following to tag correctness and ATC standard KCs on the two datasets:
 ```
 python main.py annotate --mode collect --openai_model gpt-4o --dataset comta
 python main.py annotate --mode collect --openai_model gpt-4o --dataset mathdial